Watch this awesome informational video to learn more about adopting, volunteering, and fostering with AARF!

 A.A.R.F. is operated out of our volunteers’ homes.
-All animals are in “foster care” and are provided with food, water, shelter and love by their generous “foster parents” unless food donations are available.
+We are ALWAYS in need of foster parents to help save more lives.
 To become an A.A.R.F. foster parent, the only true requirement is that you love animals as much as we do, and that you would treat your foster animals as if they were your own.

 How is A.A.R.F.
 Funded?

-Our program survives off of donations, as in most cases, the adoption fees do not cover the care that these animals receive.
-We received our 501(c)(3) IRS determination letter in December 2008, which allows us the opportunity to apply for grants in an effort to help and save more animals in our community.
+Our program survives on donations, as in most cases, the adoption fees do not cover the care that these animals receive.

 Our entire program is volunteer based and managed by a small board of directors who have the same passion for animals as our founding members.
 We have an AWESOME team of volunteers who handle everything from returning phone calls, to fostering pets, to driving the transport vehicle.
 Meet just a few of the AWESOME souls who are a part of our team!

 Jennifer has been involved with animal rescue since 2007.
 Jennifer has a Degree Accounting and a passion for saving animals’ lives.
 Jennifer and her family have 6 dogs and 4 cats.

 Ariel Marengo – Vice President – Executive Director – Canine Coordinator

 Ariel has been involved with animal rescue since 2009.
 Ariel has a degree in Marketing and a passion for saving animals’ lives.
 Ariel coordinates all things canine – fosters, events, vetting, etc. Ariel and her family have 1 Dog, 2 cats and lots of fosters!

 Heidi Neal – President – Feline Coordinator – Transport Coordinator